ZhuozhaoLi/ZhuozhaoLi.github.io/_pages/openings.md

 nav: true
 ---

-I am looking for self-motivated students, postdocs, and RAPs.
+I am looking for self-motivated students, postdocs, and Research Assistant Professors.
 If you are interested in doing research about HPC, distributed system, and cloud computing with me, please [email](mailto:lizz@sustech.edu.cn) me your CV and a brief introduction of your research interests.

 [Collaborative PhD program （香港理工大学联培）](#collaborative-phd)